 Your hamstrings and glutes move your hips, your quads move your knees, your calves move your ankles.
 All the muscles are working to move all the joints.
 Multi-joint movements like this mean you can get a solid workout in much less time than a traditional body part by body part routine.
 The whole body is forced to work systematically, which essentially means you get stronger faster.
 And it’s so much fun.

 Deadlifts are the best exercise for a strong back, and when paired with rows and pull ups, you’ve got a solid back workout without having to get complicated.
 All the gains, none of the headache.

-Something which needs to be considered however is the risk of injury when you’re not lifting with a neutral spine.
-Poor form can lead to back problems.
-These are easily avoided if you check your ego at the door, start light and use proper form.
+A good rule of thumb when lifting is to check your ego at the door, start light and use proper form.
 Slowly add weight and your core will get stronger, meaning your back will get stronger.
 Everything gets stronger.

 Don’t forget to follow me on Instagram for regular workout ideas.